 Yes.
 Gainesville is about 20 minutes away and there are many hotel choices, restaurants, and stores.
-But we encourage you to stay at the Shindig camp!
-Staying there will allow you to fellowship easier!
+But we encourage you to stay at the Shindig camp or very nearby in an AirB&B. Staying at the camp will allow you to fellowship easier!

 11. Are there camping facilities nearby?

-There are nine full-service camping spots at the Shindig camp.
+There are only two full-service camping spots at the Shindig camp.
+There are several others with water and electric, but no sewer.
 You also can bring tents, pop-ups, and even RVs.
-There is a bath house that you can use if you’re tent or RV camping.
+There are two bath houses that you can use if you’re tent or RV camping.

-We’re predicting 60 to 100 families from across the country.
+We’re predicting 90-110 families from across the country.

 13. Is the Florida Shindig affiliated with the No Greater Joy Shindigs?

-No, but Michael and Debi Pearl will be speaking at the Florida Shindig.
+No, but Michael and Debi Pearl have been very supportive of the Florida Shindig.
+The Pearls spoke at the 2019 and 2017 Florida Shindig.
 The Pearl’s Shindigs nationwide were an inspiration for the Florida Shindig.
-The leaders of the Florida Shindig attended the Pearl’s Shindig in Missouri three years ago.
+The leaders of the Florida Shindig attended the Pearl’s Shindig in Missouri.

 14. Who is the sponsor of the Florida Shindig?